mvolkmann/blog/src/swift-ui.md

 "https://github.com/apple/swift-evolution/blob/main/proposals/0289-result-builders.md",
 "Result builders proposal" %}.

-### Combiner Views
+### Container Views

-Combiner views combine other views.
+Container views combine other views.
 They act as a container of other views and layout those views in a specific way.